Let’s get nostalgic for a minute and go old-school.

 Advertising platforms use these scores to determine how often your ads are shown, how many people receive them, and even how much you’ll pay for each click.

-There are many digital advertising tools that promise to take the load off setting up, optimizing, or tracking performance of your ads.
+There are many advertising tools that promise to take the load off setting up, optimizing, or tracking performance of your ads.

 Our best advice for you, as a beginner, is to ignore most of these tools and just stick to the basics.